 How to Make Pecan Pie

-Add water.
+- Add water.
 Add 1 tablespoon of water to the crumb mixture and continue mixing.
 Incorporate more water a tablespoon at a time until a dough forms.

-Roll out the dough.
+- Roll out the dough.
 Remove the dough from the refrigerator, unwrap it, and place it on a lightly floured surface.
 Use a rolling pin to roll the dough into a circle about 1/8-inch thick.

-Finish the crust.
+- Finish the crust.
 Carefully transfer the dough to a 9-inch pie plate.
 Trim and crimp the edges, then place the plate and crust in the refrigerator while you make the filling.

-Combine the ingredients.
-Beat the eggs in a large bowl, then whisk in the corn syrup, sugar, butter, vanilla, and salt.
+- Combine the ingredients.
+Preheat your oven to 350°F. Then, beat the eggs in a large bowl, and whisk in the corn syrup, sugar, butter, vanilla, and salt.
 Stir in the pecans.

-Bake.
+- Bake.
 Pour the filling into the pie crust and bake for 45 minutes, or until the center is set.
 Cool completely before serving with whipped cream or a scoop of vanilla ice cream.

 Is Pecan Pie Supposed to Jiggle?

-The hardest thing about making pecan pie is knowing when it’s done.
+The hardest thing about making this pecan pie recipe is knowing when it’s done.
 The middle should have a little bit of jiggle to it, but it should not move like a liquid when you shake the pan.
 Think: jiggling like Jello, not moving like molten lava or sloshing back-and-forth.

 Tips for Success

-• About the crust.
+- About the crust.
 I use my favorite pie crust recipe, but feel free to substitute your own go-to.
 And yes, a store-bought crust can be used if you’re in a time crunch or simply don’t want to fuss with making your own.

 Classic Pecan Pie